Ayumi Morita: 2013

 Morita ended the year ranked 61.

 2014

-Morita started her 2014 season at the ASB Classic.
+Morita started her 2014 season at the Auckland Open.
 She upset sixth seed Lucie Šafářová in the first round.
 In the second round, she lost to compatriot Kurumi Nara.
-At the Apia International Sydney, she retired during her first round of qualifying match against Tsvetana Pironkova due to injury.
+At the Sydney International, she retired during her first qualifying match against Tsvetana Pironkova due to injury.
 Ranked 61 at the Australian Open, Morita was defeated in the second round by eighth seed Jelena Janković.

 In Mexico at the Monterrey Open, she retired during her second-round clash against sixth seed Magdaléna Rybáriková due to dizziness.
-Seeded eighth at the Malaysian Open, Morita lost in the first round to qualifier Lyudmyla Kichenok.
+Seeded eighth at the Malaysian Open, she lost in the first round to qualifier Lyudmyla Kichenok.

+2023: Retirement

+In August 2023, Morita announced her retirement from tennis.